csanz/aicontext/CONTEXT.md

 - **Templates**: Saves reusable templates for common code patterns
 - **Configuration**: Customizable settings for output format and behavior
 - **Latest Context**: Automatically maintains a `latest-context.txt` file with the most recent context
+- **Template Loading**: Provides templates like cursor rules that can be imported into projects

 ## Directory Structure